thejud/text-processing-cookbook/README.md

     | perl -nE'/T(\d\d:\d\d):\S+ (ERROR|FATAL)/ and say "$1 $2"'
      12:14 ERROR

-### Create several simple filters rather than one complicated ones
+### Create several simple filters rather than one complicated one

 Like any other part of your pipeline, it's fine to clean up your output progressively with multiple smaller, simpler filters.
 I often do this